The domino problem on groups of polynomial growth: Decidability of the Domino Problem

 \section{Decidability of the Domino Problem}

 In this section we reduce the undecidability of the domino problem in groups with the `half-grid' structure found in Section~\ref{sec:thick} to the undecidability of the domino problem on $\Z^2$.
-As by the results of Section~\ref{sec:inftw}, the `half-grid' structure exists in each finitely generated group of infinite tree-width, this will enable us to prove our main theorem.
+This will enable us to prove our main theorem.

 We start by formally defining the domino problem.
 We need to introduce some notation first.
 Let $\Sigma$ be a finite set, called the \emph{alphabet}, and let $G$ be a finitely generated group, given together with a finite set of generators.
 Recall that for decidability of the domino problem it does not matter which finite set of generators was chosen.